Ben Garrison: 2017 anti-Semitic cartoon controversy

 The Anti-Defamation League found Garrison's 2017 cartoon which was commissioned by Mike Cernovich, that depicted a withered green hand, coming out of a coat sleeve labeled "Rothschilds" with a yellow-triangle cufflink, as puppet master to George Soros who in turn controls puppets H. R. McMaster and David Petraeus, to be anti-Semitic.
 Garrison replied that he was being "smeared as anti-Semitic".

 On July 7, 2019, Garrison was invited to the White House for a "Social Media Summit", but following complaints from the Anti-Defamation League and others over the 2017 comic, he was then subsequently uninvited four days later (July 11).
 In July 2020, Garrison sued the ADL for defamation claiming the situation over the 2017 comic cost him "embarrassment, humiliation, mental suffering, anguish, injury to his name and professional reputation."
 Garrison was seeking $10.35 million in damages by the ADL.
 The suit was ordered dismissed on April 15, 2021, citing a "Lack of Personal Jurisdiction and Improper Venue [or] Failure to State a Claim".

 Personal life

 Garrison married Christine (Tina) Norton, an artist and illustrator, in 1982.

-In 2009, Garrison and his wife Tina moved to Lakeside, Montana from Seattle.
+In 2009, Garrison and his wife moved to Lakeside, Montana from Seattle.
 As of 2016, Garrison resides in Lakeside.

-In late September 2021, Tina Garrison revealed that the couple had COVID-19 for several weeks, characterizing it as a "rough time", but both refused to seek professional medical treatment or hospitalization, instead choosing to treat it with ivermectin and beetroot juice.
+In late September 2021, Tina Garrison revealed that the couple had had COVID-19 for several weeks, characterizing it as a "rough time", but both refused to seek professional medical treatment or hospitalization, instead choosing to treat it with ivermectin and beetroot juice.